kattouf/package-swift-lsp-zed/README.md

 # Extension for Package.swift LSP

-Extension that adds support for https://github.com/kattouf/package-swift-lsp
+Extension that adds support for https://github.com/kattouf/package-swift-lsp for https://zed.dev